L1nk404/Course-Notes-Hub/Assemblyx86/obisidian/Numbers.md

 - **Eight 8-bit integers** (bytes), or
 - **Four 16-bit integers** (words), or
 - **Two 32-bit integers** (doublewords).

+So, in a nutshell, we have
+- **Primarily Function**: Enable integer-based SIMD (Single Instruction, Multiple Data) operations for multimedia tasks, such as image processing, audio processing, and basic 2D graphics.
+- **Data Types**: 8-bit, 16-bit, and 32-bit integers (packed within each 64-bit MMX register).
+- **Key Focus**: Integer arithmetic on multiple small data elements in parallel.
 ###### Syntax
 To move data to the MMX register we use the letter "q" on the _mov_ operator: